Viewer Rating

 Christina Hawthorne is a compassionate and headstrong Chief Nursing Officer heading up a group of dedicated nurses at Richmond Trinity Hospital on the hospital's front lines.
 She does everything in her power to help her patients.
 When necessary, she takes on doctors and administrators who are overworked, distracted or just unable to see the human being behind the hospital chart.
 But the long days at the hospital and Hawthorne’s intense focus on helping others take a toll on her personal life.

-The series features a Black actress in the lead role, contributing to visible diversity in its casting.
-However, as an original production, it does not involve the recasting of traditionally white roles.
-The narrative focuses on medical drama and personal challenges without explicitly critiquing traditional identities or centering DEI themes.
+The movie features visible diversity in its cast, including a Black actress in the lead role, but does not involve explicit race or gender swaps of traditionally white roles.
+The narrative focuses on the protagonist's life and the hospital environment without explicitly critiquing traditional identities or making DEI themes central to its core message.

 Hawthorne features Bobbie Jackson, a main character who is openly lesbian.
 Her relationships are portrayed with dignity and normalcy, integrating her sexuality as a natural aspect of her identity.
 The narrative treats her same-sex relationship with the same respect and emotional depth as heterosexual relationships, focusing on her professional and personal challenges rather than her sexual orientation being a source of conflict or negative stereotypes.
 The overall portrayal is affirming.